 New investors naturally rely on conventional, 30-year loans to buy rental properties.
 These are perfectly fine since government-backed mortgages often have the best rates and the longest terms/amortization periods of anything you’ll find elsewhere.

 The problem is that due to their rather strict debt-to-income requirements and other regulations, you will, in many cases, max out at around 10 loans.
 I’ve heard people disagree on the actual number, but I think around 10 is a good guess.
-After that, the vast majority of banks will simply refuse to give you a new mortgage.
+After that, most banks will simply refuse to give you a new mortgage.